Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: What type of binding does the book have?
-A: The book is available in a paperback binding.
+- Q: What type of binding does this book have?
+A: This book is available in paperback binding.
+This makes it flexible and easy to handle.